5 min read

 Last time we covered how slow server performance can have a negative, sometimes very negative, effect on your website load times.
 The causes of slow server responses are many and varied, and not necessarily tied to the server specification.
 Diagnosing and dealing with them can be difficult, time-consuming, and costly.
-One of THE most effective ways of reducing the impact of slow server performance is to look for opportunities where you can cache dynamic content.
+One practical way to reduce the impact is to look for opportunities to cache dynamic content.

 What is Dynamic Content?

-Dynamic content is generated by the server for every request, this can involve querying a database several times and executing a large amount of code.
-Depending on the amount of work required to generate the result, delivering dynamic content can be very resource hungry.
+Dynamic content is generated by the server for every request.
+That can involve querying a database several times and executing a large amount of code.
+Depending on the work required to generate the result, dynamic content can be resource-heavy.

 Traditionally CDNs have only cached and served the static content of websites, usually the images, CSS files, Javascript files, etc. They required the webmaster to upload these resources to the CDN's servers and to modify their website source HTML to access the resources from the CDN.
 For example,